Minimuino/thumbstick-deadzones/README.md

 ![No deadzone (highlighted)][dz_none_highlighted]
 <img width="400" height="400" alt="Hybrid deadzone" align="right" src="demo/assets/image/dz_hybrid_highlighted.png">

+(left: input with no deadzone; right: input with hybrid deadzone)

 As you can see, without a deadzone it will be very difficult for a user to give input in one axis only.
 However, with the hybrid deadzone there's a safe area to perform one-axis input whose width depends not only on the deadzone value, but also on the current input reading.

 All the images above were generated with a deadzone value of 0.2 for illustrative purposes.
 In the real world it would be pretty high for a high-end controller, although the cheap ones actually need a similar value to work well.